2 .7 mil

 The always-promising ACE Hotel debuts in the West Loop neighbourhood as a tranquil retreat in an otherwise buzzing area.
 With an array of different room sizes each housing different artwork by local art students, you will be comfortably situated amongst the central and always riveting restaurant scene, which is sure to not disappoint.
 Be sure to stay in one morning and enjoy breakfast at City Mouse, helmed by hometown Chicago chefs from Giant reasturant in Logan Square.

 Vibe / Laid-back minimal cool, but with rough-around-the-edges details and guitars in your room.

 This local neighbourhood gem is warm, inviting and serves no frills great coffee and excellent scones.
 An environment equally suited for a quick catch-up with friends or hanging solo and people-watching out of the expansive windows with a book in hand; the cavernous, intimately designed space and the people behind the bar define Chicago hospitality at its best.

 Area / Wicker Park

 Vibe / A warm cavern for respite, with locals making you feel right at home.

 It's not often that you can hang out in a central public space that winds right through the centre of the city.
-Whether grabbing some lunch and watching the boats drift by along the river, renting a kayak or bicycle to explore the linear urban park, or taking a walk at dusk and admiring the collection of stunning urban Chicago architecture that surrounds it, the Riverwalk summarizes the Chicago urban environment wonderfully, all while profiling the city's magnificent success of being built on water.
+Whether grabbing some lunch and watching the boats drift by along the river, renting a kayak or bicycle to explore the linear urban park, or taking a walk at dusk and admiring the collection of stunning urban Chicago architecture that surrounds it, the Riverwalk summarizes the city's urban environment wonderfully, all while profiling the magnificent success of being built on water.